lildude/sync-wp-to-static/README.md

-# sync-wp-to-jekyll
+# Sync Wordpress Posts to Static GitHub Repo

-🚧 GitHub Action that syncs posts from a Wordpress site to a static Jekyll site's GitHub repo
+Simple library that syncs posts from a Wordpress site to a static site's GitHub repo.